mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 **Dimensionality**

 Let's start with a basic question: what does it mean for a space to be three-dimensional versus two-dimensional?
 More generally, what does it mean for a space to be $D$-dimensional?
-A basic answer to this question is that a $D$-dimensional space is a space in which points require $D$ pieces of information to uniquely specify each point.
-In three-dimensional space, we need three pieces of information to describe a point: its value along an x-axis, its value along a y-axis, and a value along a z-axis.
+A basic answer to this question is that a $D$-dimensional space is a space in which one uses $D$ pieces of information to describe each point or object in that space.
+For example, in three-dimensional space, we need three pieces of information to describe a point: its value along an x-axis, its value along a y-axis, and a value along a z-axis:

+**Intrinsic dimensionality**

+Let's say we're in some situtation we're we are dealing with points (or objects) in some $D$-dimensional space.
+Thus, we are dealing with $D$ pieces of information for describing "things" in that space.
+One may ask a simple question: do we *really* need $D$ pieces of information to describe each thing?
+Or can we get by with fewer?

+Take the following example: